NuralySol/Finance/README.md

 | **POST**        | `/get-transactions`     | Fetches transactions from Plaid, saves them to MongoDB, and returns a response. |
 | **GET**         | `/dashboard`            | Displays the user's transactions in a dashboard view (requires user login).     |
 | **DELETE**      | `/delete-user`          | Deletes the user's account and session, sending a confirmation response.        |

+* If you update the linked bank a account or you add a different bank it is a **PUT** method even though it is not in routes in the above.
+So this App does fulfill the full CRUD operations and methods.

 # Timeline: August 6 - August 12

 #### COMMIT OFTEN and PUSH OFTEN TO REPO